kivuvans/AirBnB-Clone-project/README.md

 Purpose:
 To ensure users can only perform actions that align with their privileges.
 For example, a guest can create bookings but cannot delete another host’s property listing.

+# CI/CD Pipeline
+GitHub Actions:
+Automates testing, building, and deployment workflows directly from GitHub.

+Docker:
+Ensures consistent environments across development, testing, and production by containerizing the application.

+Jenkins (optional):
+A powerful automation server for custom CI/CD pipelines in larger deployments.

+Pytest / Django Test Framework:
+Runs automated tests as part of the pipeline to verify code quality and functionality.

+Heroku / AWS / Render (Deployment):
+Used for deploying the backend application after successful testing.